 The genus Buddleia has an alternate spelling, Buddleja, that is commonly used in the United Kingdom.
 Don't let the 'j' fool you, Buddleja is pronounced the exact same way as Buddleia (BUD-lee-uh or Buddle-EEE-ya).
 For you trivia nerds, Buddleia / Buddleja is named for a British taxonomist by the name of Adam Buddle.
 The use of both Buddleja and Buddleia is an artifact of medieval versions of Latin that used 'j' and 'i' interchangeably.
 We prefer Buddleia because it looks better than Buddleja and doesn't make us go cross-eyed.
 The species Buddleia davidii is named for another taxonomist, P.A.
 David, who first discovered this species in China.

 Below are the basics of how to care for this easy-to-grow plant.
-A more in-depth set of instructions can be found in our Buddleia article here.
+For more information and an in-depth set of instructions read our article The Butterfly Bush - Buddleia davidii.

-Soil - Butterfly Bushes will rot if planted in poor draining soil, so make sure the planting site drains well.
-Almost any pH from 5 to 8.5 will do
+Butterfly Bushes will rot if planted in poor draining soil, so make sure the planting site drains well.
+Almost any pH from 5 to 8.5 will do.

 Spider mites seem to attack butterfly bushes only when they are stressed due to a poor growing environment.
 If you keep your buddleia happy and healthy, pests should not be a problem.
 Buddleia are deer-resistant too.